gocurr/good/README.md

-# GO boot layer Of frameworks for Developers
+# Go boot layer of frameworks for developers

 `good` is a `Go` boot layer of frameworks that makes developers write applications much easier.